wombleton/gitlaw-nz/acts/B/Building Societies Act 1965.md

     (4) This section shall not prevent a society from indemnifying a person against any liability incurred by him in defending any proceedings, whether civil or criminal, in which judgment is given in his favour or in which he is acquitted.

-    (5) Section 468 of the Companies Act 1955 (which empowers the court to grant relief in certain cases of negligence, default, breach of duty, or breach of trust) shall apply in relation to directors and other officers of a society as it applies in relation to officers of a company.
+    (5) Section 468 of the Companies Act 1955 (which empowers the court to grant relief in certain cases of negligence, default, breach of duty, or breach of trust) shall apply (as if that section were still in force) in relation to directors and other officers of a society as it applied in relation to officers of a company.

     Compare: Building Societies Act 1962 ss 92, 130, Eighth Schedule (para 10) (UK)

+    Section 107(5): amended, on 5 December 2013, by [section 14][258] of the Companies Amendment Act 2013 (2013 No 111).

 #### Determination of disputes